 Give us a call today at 1 (866) 860-1660 and let our experts tailor fit the best solution for your laundry payment needs.

-Whether it’s the ability to work from home, having a more flexible schedule, or being an out-of-state absentee laundromat owner, many business owners find that the ability to remote management is a perfect fit for their laundromat.
+Whether it’s the ability to work from home, having a more flexible schedule, or being an out-of-state laundromat owner, many business owners find that the remote management is a perfect fit for their laundromat.

 That is exactly what Barry Monroe was looking for when he installed CCI’s digital payment system, LaundryCard in his North Carolina-based laundromat.